-There are circumstances where an IP may require an injunction against a person or entity to either stop them from doing something, or require them to do something, ie preventative or mandatory injunctions.
+There are circumstances where an insolvency practitioner (IP) may require an injunction against a person or entity to either stop them from doing something, or require them to do something, ie preventative or mandatory injunctions.
 There are areas where injunctive relief is of a type common to litigants generally and then there are areas where the relief is specific to the insolvency regime.
 There are those which are injunctive in nature but which are dealt with in other Practice Notes and mentioned here.
 For further reading, see Practice Notes:

 Basic principles—the delivery-up of information and property to the insolvency office-holder